hellflame/argparse/README.md

 hello hellflame
 ```

-A few points:
+A few more points:

-1. `DisableHelp` only prevent  `-h/--help` flag to register to parser, but the `help` is still available using `PrintHelp` and `FormatHelp`.
+1. `DisableHelp` only prevent  `-h/--help` flag from registering to parser, but the `help` function is still available using `PrintHelp` and `FormatHelp`.
-2. If keep `DisableDefaultShowHelp` to be false, when there is no argument, the `help` message will still show up as Default Action.
+2. When `DisableDefaultShowHelp` is false, and there is no user input, the `help` message will still show up as Default Action.
-3. After the manually call of `parser.PrintHelp()` , `return` will put an end to the `main` function.
+3. Display help message by invoking `parser.PrintHelp()` , `return` will put an end to the `main` function.
 4. Notice the order of usage array, it's mostly the order of creating arguments, I tried to keep them this way. [example](example/change-help)

 ### Features

-some show case
+Some show cases

 #### 1. Levenshtein error correct [ >= v1.2.0 ]

-the `Parser` will try to match __options__ when there is no match
+the `Parser` will try to give most posibile __options__ as recommend when there is no match

 ```go
 parser := NewParser("", "", nil)